In this article I describe process of writing of simple cross-platform HTTP proxy.

 requests.

-called when we get some part of data from browser.
-I need to mention, that if we get not
+is called when we get some part of data from the browser.
+I need to mention, that if we get

 reading of headers, trying to get them all.

-After we get all headers, this function parse them and extract version of HTTP protocol, used method and address of web-server (some of these data will required to detect persistent connections).
+After we get all headers, this function parses them and extracts version of HTTP protocol, used method and address of web-server (some of these data will be required to detect persistent connections).

-web-server, and if we doesn't have opened connection to this server, then it initiates
+web-server, and if we don't have opened connection to this server, then it initiates

 process of name resolution.
 If we have opened connection, then we simply start data

-server, then it initiates process of connection establishing.
+server, then it initiates the process of connection establishing.
 Result of this process is

-handled by handle_connect function, that initiates process of data transfer to the server
+function, that initiates the process of data transfer to the server

 the server.